11/6/2024

 speaker

-I think that what I would suggest is the board is always focused on succession planning at all levels.
-Certainly they have two great co-chairs in Jeff Lowe and Tanya Allen.
-To oversee the committee that's been appointed, they will use a search firm and they will run a very, very strong process.
+I think that what I would suggest is the board has always focused on succession planning at all levels.
+Certainly, they have two great co-chairs in Jeff Blau and Tanya Allen to oversee the committee that's been appointed.
+They will use a search firm, and they will run a very, very strong process.
 And I think it would be expected they will look both internally and externally.

 speaker